Vederlagspolitik

 4. Remuneration of the executive board

-Efforts are made to ensure that the remuneration of the executive board is at a competitive level consideringthe remuneration of members of the executive man-agement in comparable companies and the qualifications and efforts of each member of the executive board including the results achieved.
+Efforts are made by the lead shareholder of the Company and the Chairman of the Board, by reviewing public information on executive board remuneration paid by comparable real estate companies, to ensure that the remuneration of the executive board is at a competitive level considering the qualifications and efforts of each member of the executive board including the results achieved.

 4.1 Fixed annual remuneration